 Government’s tax take almost doubles in 10 years

-Latest exchequer returns show Government collected a record €59 billion in taxes last year
+Exchequer returns show a record €59 billion collected in taxes last year

+Department of Finance chief economist John McCarthy said the €1.5 billion surplus would be used to boost the cash balances of the National Treasury Management Agency.
+Photograph: Dave Meehan

 The Government’s tax take has almost doubled since the low point of the crash in 2010, according to the latest exchequer returns.